LeonardV/repairing_unhappy_covariances/README.md

 3. **XGBoost detector** — Train a binary classifier on Fisher-z transformed lower-triangle correlations (features) with convergence labels (target).
 Uses 5-fold CV with early stopping to find the optimal number of boosting rounds (`eta = 0.1`, all other hyperparameters at defaults).

 4. **SHAP anchor detection** — For a given non-converging matrix, compute SHAP values to identify which correlation pairs contribute most to predicted non-convergence.
-These "anchors" are the repair targets.
+These "unhappy correlations" are the repair targets.

 5. **Forward-search + bisection repair** — Incrementally adjust the suspect correlations toward a theory-informed target matrix, using the smallest step size (lambda) that restores convergence.
 Falls back to `nearPD` projection if needed.